dustinlennon/twisted-klein/README.md

     return msg
 ```

-Next, we'll create an adaptor.  `twisted-klein-and-pipes` provides two base classes to facilitate this, a "netcat" adapter and a Klein HTTP adaptor.
+Next, we'll create an adapter.  `twisted-klein-and-pipes` provides two base classes to facilitate this, a "netcat" adapter and a Klein HTTP adapter.

-### netcat adaptor
+### netcat adapter

-The "netcat" adaptor creates an `IProtocolFactory` from an `IHello` interface using the `NetcatRequestFactory` base class.
+The "netcat" adapter creates an `IProtocolFactory` from an `IHello` interface using the `NetcatRequestFactory` base class.
 In our example, this takes the form:

 ```python
 @implementer(IProtocolFactory)